 We provide the Layton area with reliable, affordable automotive maintenance and repair services.
 You'll be hard-pressed to find the same level of professionalism and service that our auto mechanics provide!
 Our certified technicians and highly trained auto repair specialists provide the best service in Layton on domestic and import cars and trucks of all types.

-4x4 Services, AC Repair, Brakes, Car & Truck Care, Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Import Cars & Trucks, Inspections and Emissions, Miscellaneous Services and Undercar Services
+Car & Truck Care, Electronic Services, Electrical Services, General Services, Heating and Cooling Services, Miscellaneous Services, Undercar Services, Brakes, Import Cars & Trucks, and Engine Maintenance

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.

 The cooling system should be completely flushed and refilled about every 24 months.
 The level, condition, and concentration of coolant should be checked.
 (A 50/50 mix of anti-freeze and water is usually recommended.)

 Never remove the radiator cap until the engine has thoroughly cooled.
 The tightness and condition of drive belts, clamps and hoses should be checked by a pro.